-I like to think that vehicles on the roads, in the skies, on the oceans, are transport capsules much like a packets on the internet.
+I like to think that vehicles on the roads, in the skies, and in the oceans, are transport capsules much like packets on the internet.
 They both carry a payload from one destination to another.
-A fully autonomous system then could be seen as a network layer where technologies and services could be built on top of.
-Ride sharing is a simple example.
+A fully autonomous system then could be seen as a network layer that technologies and services could be built on top of.
+Ridesharing is a simple example.
 Replace human-driven Lyft rides with self-driven ones.
-Ford thinks it can be the self-driving OS of the future, testing with Lyft and Domino’s as partners.
+Ford thinks it can be the self-driving OS of the future, testing with Lyft and Dominoes as partners.

 This theme acknowledges that getting around for people and goods is very different in all parts of the world

 People and goods moving about can be very different depending on where in the world you are.
 The United States to Japan to Africa all utilize different preferred modes of transportation.
 Access to technology differs, as does socioeconomic status.
 Bill Ford sums this up best, “Mobility is a human right” as is food, shelter, and medical aid and its impact on the environment.